Cosmological inference from within the peculiar local universe: Selecting Local Universe Like Environments

-The CosmicFlows-3 (CF3) \citep{Tully:2016ppz} compilation presents actual measurements of the peculiar velocities of 17,669 nearby galaxies, using various \emph{independent} distance estimators such as the Tully-Fisher relationship.
-In Fig.\ref{fig:JLAvsCF}, we compare the velocities that have been used to correct the JLA redshifts with the velocities obtained from the CosmicFlows-3 compilation.
-The galaxy in the CF3 dataset corresponding to a JLA supernova is identified by cross-matching with a tolerance of $0.01^0$, using the tool \textit{k3match}; Out of 119 JLA SNe~Ia at $z_\textrm{cmb}<0.06$, 112 have CF3 counterparts within $0.01^0$.
-It is seen from the regression line \citep{ODR} in Fig.\ref{fig:JLAvsCF} that peculiar velocities have been systematically \emph{underestimated} by 48\% in the corrections applied in the JLA analysis \citep{Betoule:2014frx}, compared to the actual measurements by CF3.
+Cosmicflows-3 (CF-3) \citep{Tully:2016ppz} is a compilation of the peculiar velocities of 17,669 nearby galaxies, using various independent distance estimators such as the Tully-Fisher relationship.
+In~Figure~\ref{fig:JLAvsCF}, we compare the velocities that have been used to correct the JLA redshifts with those from CF-3.
+The~ galaxy in the CF-3 dataset corresponding to a JLA supernova is identified by cross-matching with a tolerance of $0.01^\circ$ , using the tool \texttt{k3match}.
+Out of 119 JLA SNe~Ia at $z_\textrm{CMB}<0.06$, 112 have CF-3 counterparts within $0.01^\circ$.
+It is seen from the regression line \citep{ODR} in Figure~\ref{fig:JLAvsCF} that peculiar velocities have been systematically \emph{underestimated} by 48\% in the corrections applied in the JLA analysis \citep{Betoule:2014frx}, compared to the actual measurements by~CF-3.